 - Vegan Breadcrumbs

-Now that you have this handy dandy vegan food list for beginners to stock up with vegan pantry staples, you are well on your way to knowing your way around your vegan kitchen like the back of your hand.
+Now that you have this handy dandy beginner's vegan grocery list to stock up with vegan pantry staples, you are well on your way to knowing your way around your vegan kitchen like the back of your hand.

-With this list, grocery shopping becomes so easy.
-I can't wait to hear about what delicious vegan foods you cook up!
+With this ingredients list, grocery shopping becomes so easy.
+I can't wait to hear about what healthy vegan foods you cook up!

 If you're ready to start using your new vegan pantry staples, check out my high protein vegan recipes and get cookin'!